coder/coder/docs/install/configure.md

 # Configure

-This article documents Coder's primary configuration variables.
+This article documents Coder server's primary configuration variables.
 For a full list of the Coder environment variables, run `coder server --help` on the host.

-## Coder server configuration

-Once you've installed Coder, you can configure the server by setting the following variables in `/etc/coder.d/coder.env`:
+Once you've [installed](../install.md) Coder, you can configure the server by setting the following variables in `/etc/coder.d/coder.env`:

 ```sh